9 Comments

 • fecha de recibo (date) which is the "fecha de operación" on the pagalo receipt.

-Under the Documento de Identificación tab, select the document with which you entered Peru (in most cases passport), fill in required data and upload a copy.
+Under the "Documento de Identificación" tab, select the document with which you entered Peru (in most cases passport).
+You are then asked to fill in your passport number, the date of issue and the country of issue and upload a copy of the passport page with your photo and personal data.

-Under the Interpol tab, you must upload the Ficha de Canje from Interpol and the criminal record check you brought from home.
-Be aware that both fields are mandatory, and you can’t continue without having uploaded both documents.
+Under the "Ficha de Canje Interpol" tab, you must upload the Ficha de Canje from Interpol and the criminal record check you brought from home.
+Be aware that both fields are mandatory, and you can’t continue without having uploaded both documents..

 Under the next tab, you must upload the request from the religious entity and below the sworn statement.